The Goa Connection – Chapter 4

 “No problem, sir.”

-Lofty coconut palms grew in profusion all around and many homes had large piles of nuts and husks outside doors.
+Lofty coconut palms grew in profusion all around and many homes had large piles of nuts and husks outside their doors.
 Villages, built on both sides of the road, all seemed to have schools, banks, fish markets, shops, barbers, bars, temples and churches.
-In contrast to the Portuguese mansions, properties were plain concrete structures or simple huts with palm frond roofs.
+In contrast to the Portuguese mansions, properties were plain concrete structures or simple wooden huts with palm frond roofs.
 Cows, bulls, pigs, chickens, ducks, cats and dogs made up a goodly percentage of the population.

 After moving off again, the driver said, “Only about five more minutes to Repousante now.
 In a moment we’ll see Cabo De Soldado above the village.”

 Dan’s heart started racing at the prospect of seeing the place, but he casually remarked, “Oh really?
 Okay.”
 When the fort came into view on a cliff top, he simply said, “So that’s the place.”
-He watched sea eagles soaring above the ruins, and monkeys scampering between clumps of vegetation on the western side of the fortress.
+He watched sea eagles soaring above the ruins and monkeys scampering between clumps of vegetation on the western side of the fortress.

 Dan paid the fare, retrieved his luggage, climbed a few steps to a spacious porch and rang the bell to the side of heavy panelled double doors.

 Both doors opened and a smiling Indian woman with black wavy hair stepped out.
 She appeared to be in her forties, was quite slim and dressed in western-style sleeveless summer dress and flat shoes.
-Gold earrings, necklace, bracelet and several rings on fingers glistened.
+Gold earrings, necklace, bracelet and several rings on her fingers glistened.
 “Ah!
-You must be Mr Mapleton; I’ll show you your room, this way.”
+You must be Mr Mapleton; I’ll show you to your room, this way.”
 Her English was perfect.
 “I’m Maranda Rodrigues.”
 She led the way down the porch steps and across a paved courtyard to an annexe.
 “I’ve given you room number three on the ground floor because it’s the largest with both porch and side balcony.”
 She unlocked the door and Dan went in.